CREATIVE NEPALI COOKING WITH TULSI REGMI

 (Himalayan Spicy Fish Curried in Herbs and Spices)

-2 lbs.
-Trout (asala macha), cut in 2-in. pieces
+2 lbs. fresh water trout (asala macha), cut in 2-in. pieces

 3 dry whole red peppers